shakfu/maxutils/README.md

-# maxutils: a collection of utility scripts for max/msp
+# maxutils: an bunch of utility scripts for max/msp

 This repo includes scripts (typically in python3 and for macOS) to help solve issues in Max / MSP (mostly related to Standalone production).